geekdpt/slamp/README.md

 ## Simple Message Composing

-This API is based on top of the Web API and intends to provide a simple interface for sending messages to channels, groups or IM channels.
+Inspired by [maknz/slack](https://github.com/maknz/slack), this API is based on top of the Web API and intends to provide a simple interface for sending messages to channels, groups or IM channels.
 You have to create a Web API client to begin, then call `compose()` to create a new message instance.

 A basic usage example could be: